mle-infrastructure/mle-toolbox/README.md

 > Coming up with the right research hypotheses is hard - testing them should be easy.

 ML researchers need to coordinate different types of experiments on separate remote resources.
-The MLE-Toolbox is designed to facilitate the workflow by providing a simple interface, standardized logging, many common Machine Learning experiment types (multi-seed/-configurations, grid-searches and hyperparameter optimization pipelines).
+The Machine Learning Experiment (MLE)-Toolbox is designed to facilitate the workflow by providing a simple interface, standardized logging, many common Machine Learning experiment types (multi-seed/-configurations, grid-searches and hyperparameter optimization pipelines).
 You can run experiments on your local machine, on [Slurm](https://slurm.schedmd.com/overview.html) and [Sun Grid Engine](http://bioinformatics.mdc-berlin.de/intro2UnixandSGE/sun_grid_engine_for_beginners/README.html) clusters as well as [Google Cloud compute instances](https://cloud.google.com/compute/docs/instances?hl=en).
 The results are archived (locally/GCS bucket) and can easily retrieved or reported in `.md`/`.html` file.

 ![MLE_demo](https://github.com/RobertTLange/mle-toolbox/blob/main/docs/mle-video.gif?raw=true)